The right track

 Trailmarathon

-Schwierigkeit: 👟👟👟
+👟👟👟

 Start: Mutters

-Ziel: Innsbruck – Landestheater
+Finish: Innsbruck – Landestheater

 Recommended for

 Experienced and trained trail marathoners who want to run a selective and challenging trail marathon.
-Technically demanding & challenging, especially on the up- and downhills
+Technically demanding & challenging, especially on the up- and downhills.

 Short summary

-A trail half marathon that packs a punch.
+A trail marathon that packs a punch.
 With an ascent of over 2200m, this trail is looking for courageous runners who want to take on a challenge.
 In addition to flowing sections that offer short breather breaks, there are also steep climbs over the Mutter Alm, into Axamer Lizum and up to the Nordkette.
 Innsbruck’s mountain classics invite you to puff and enjoy.
 One thing is certain: if you want to take on this challenge, you should be well prepared.

 Fancy something new?
 This year, the trail marathon competition starts at the valley station of the Mutterer Alm.
 From the start, the route climbs steeply uphill towards the Raitiseralm.
 The route continues along the ridge to the Mutterer Alm (1620m).
 The first section already leaves nothing to be desired, as there are rewarding panoramic views of the famous Nordkette.
 After the first refreshment stop, the route continues past the picturesque reservoir up to the Birgitzer Alm (1809m).
 From the highest point, there is a fast downhill to the valley station of the Axamer Lizum cable cars.
 With views of the Kalkkögel to the south and the Nordkette mountain range to the north, the route struggles along the Schartensteig until it becomes more leisurely again over the Panoramaweg.